-Nevala played a key role for the Athletics Department from 2008 through 2011 as member of the team that developed the concept, the final design and then oversaw the construction of the Compton Family Ice Arena.
+Nevala played a key role for the athletics department from 2008 through 2011 as a member of the team that developed the concept, the final design and then oversaw construction of the Compton Family Ice Arena.

 An associate football manager for the 1989 season as an undergraduate, Nevala is a native of Maynard, Mass.
-Born Jan.
-25, 1968, he is married to the former Jen Turgeon, a 1993 St. Mary's graduate and a native of Brunswick, Maine.
-They have two children, a daughter, Sofia (7), and a son, Benjamin (5).
+He is married to the former Jen Turgeon, a 1993 Saint Mary's graduate and a native of Brunswick, Maine.
+They have two children, a daughter, Sofia (11), and a son, Benjamin (9).